Prince Władysław's March on Moscow: Joining of the troops of Sahaidachny

 To save the prince and rectify the situation, the Polish government turned to the Zaporozhian Cossacks for help.
 In March 1618, twelve Zaporozhian centurions met with King Władysław and promised to bring him an army of 20,000.
 Preparations for the Moscow campaign were discussed at two general councils in June 1618.
 During these negotiations, the Cossacks, in particular, demanded an end to the persecution of the Orthodox population.

-After the negotiations, the Ukrainian command under the leadership of hetman Petro Sahaidachny developed a plan for the future campaign.
+After the negotiations, the Zaporozhian Cossacks command under the leadership of hetman Petro Sahaidachny developed a plan for the future campaign.

 In the second half of June, 6 regiments of 20,000 Cossack troops led by Sahaidachny went to Moscow.
 The Cossacks took 17 small-caliber guns with them and left all the rest of the artillery in Kyiv, so as not to slow themselves down.
 After crossing the Dnieper, Sahaidachny's army set out on the Muravsky Trail, which led from the Crimea in the direction of Tula along the Dnieper coast.

 On July 7, the Cossacks approached one of the most fortified cities in southern Muscovy – Livny.
 As a result of an unexpected attack, the Cossacks seized the city.
 After capturing the city, the Cossacks settled in this position, and on July 10 continued their journey.
 On July 16, they approached Yelets, a well-fortified fortress located several tens of kilometers northeast of Livny.

 The Cossacks cunningly lured Muscovite regiments out of the city, and stormed the fortress with the remnants of the Moscow army on the next night.
 After three attacks, they stormed the walls and captured the fortress.
 Yelets priests asked the Cossacks not to destroy the city, promising in return to extradite the tsar's envoy S. Khrushchev together with the "treasury" – 30 thousand rubles of the royal treasury, intended to bribe the Crimean khan.
 The Cossacks accepted the surrender and sent a small detachment for arrests and requisition.

 In late July and early August, Sahaidachny sent colonel Mykhailo Doroshenko, leading a 10,000-strong detachment, to raid the Ryazan region.
 His troops managed to capture the cities of Lebedyan, Skopin, Dankov, Ryazhsk.
 In early August, this detachment burned the posad of Pereyaslavl-Ryazan.
 On their return to Sahaidachny's troops, Pesochnia, Sapozhok, and Shatsk were captured.